Lethal Weapon: Music

-Michael Kamen, who just completed work on Highlander, composed the score for Lethal Weapon.
+Michael Kamen, who just the completed work on Highlander, composed the score for Lethal Weapon.
 Editor Stuart Baird had used Edge of Darkness heavily as a temp score for the film, resulting in Kamen being brought on to create the score.
 The guitar part of Riggs's theme was performed by Eric Clapton.
-Kamen and Clapton had worked together on the music for the 1985 BBC TV series Edge of Darkness (the feature adaptation of which would later, by coincidence, star Mel Gibson).
+Kamen and Clapton had worked together on the music for the 1985 BBC television series Edge of Darkness (the feature adaptation of which would later, by coincidence, star Mel Gibson).
 The saxophone part of Murtaugh's theme was performed by David Sanborn.
 The Christmas song "Jingle Bell Rock", performed by Bobby Helms, is played during the film's opening credits.
 Honeymoon Suite's song, "Lethal Weapon", is played during the film's end credits without being credited.